plasticmacaroni/bg3-missables/checklist.md

   - ::item_legendary:: This represents missable or limited legendary items
   - ::item_story:: This represents missable or limited story items
   - ::item_ordinary:: This represents missable or limited ordinary items -- ordinary items may be unique in name, but are not different from regular items
-- ::task:: Tips for obtaining equipped weapons from NPC's, a variety of these may or may not work depnding on the NPC:
+- ::task:: Tips for obtaining equipped weapons from NPC's, a variety of these may or may not work depending on the NPC:
   - ::task:: Steal another item to make NPC's temporarily hostile, use [non-lethal damage](https://bg3.wiki/wiki/Non-Lethal_Damage_%28Condition%29) to knock them out and loot them.
 Long Resting resets them.
   - ::task:: If an NPC can be an ally in battle, you can use [disarming attacks](https://bg3.wiki/wiki/Disarming) (Not command drop) on them.
 Their attitude won't change
   - ::task:: Sometimes you can buy the item from them if you engage in dialogue
   - ::task:: Use disguise self, turn based mode, [disarm](https://bg3.wiki/wiki/Disarming), and escape.
 Stay safe by escaping with stacking movement skills, invisible or sanctuary.
   - ::task:: Bards can be a great distraction if there are too many people.
 Either draw your target away or draw everyone else away from your target.
 Illusion spells work too.
   - ::task:: You can [disarm](https://bg3.wiki/wiki/Disarming) them without using any trickery and escape.
 They may remember you, but you may be able to barter their attitude back with other items.
-Can get pricy if there are multiple witnesses.
+Can get pricey if there are multiple witnesses.
 # Act 1 (General Tasks)
 - ::item_legendary:: [Mask of the Shapeshifter](https://bg3.wiki/wiki/Mask%20of%20the%20Shapeshifter) Deluxe Edition -- find this item in the Traveler's Chest in camp
 - ::task:: Progress quest [The Wizard of Waterdeep](https://bg3.wiki/wiki/The_Wizard_of_Waterdeep)